-Babesiosis is a Malaria-like illness caused by a parasite, Babesia microti, B. duncani, B. divergens, MO-1.
+Babesiosis is a Malaria-like illness caused by a parasite, either Babesia microti, B. duncani, B. divergens, MO-1.

 It is sometimes fatal in the elderly or those with no spleen.
 Babesiosis may be more severe in patients with co-existing Lyme disease.